 BENEFITS: Improved cholesterol levels, increased energy, improved digestive health, reduces the risk of heart disease and diabetes, and weight loss amongst other benefits.

 Real food diets don’t exclude entire food groups but focus on real foods that are minimally processed.
-So, sugar is out, but bread could be in if made with whole ingredients only.
+So, refined sugar is out, but sweeteners found in nature, like raw honey, are in.
+When it comes to flour, bread could be in if made with whole ingredients only.

 You can eat fruits and veggies, nuts, whole grains, legumes, fish and meats.
-Fermented foods are great for this diet and awesome for gut health.
+Fermented foods are great for this diet and awesome for gut health too.

 BENEFITS: It can have mood-stabilizing, energizing, and anti-inflammatory effects.
-It can also lead to weight loss and to better regulate blood sugar levels.
+It can also lead to weight loss and to improved regulation of blood sugar levels.

 DO YOU NEED TO STICK TO ONE SPECIFIC DIET?